Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 Online Assessment

-Optiver often starts the interview process with an online assessment, which can take between 2 to 4 hours.
+Optiver often starts the interview process with an online assessment, which can take 2 to 4 hours.
 The assessment includes a range of difficult mathematical and programming questions, games, and probability puzzles.
 Questions may cover numerical calculations, coding problems, logical reasoning, and mental math tests.

 Technical Virtual Interview